agentrickard/domain/README.txt

-Under a normal Drupal site, a single administrator (or a handful of equally trusted administrators) typically have the 'administer nodes' permission and individual 'edit {type} nodes' permissions.
+Under a normal Drupal site, a single administrator (or a handful of equally trusted administrators) typically have the 'administer nodes' permission and individual 'edit TYPE nodes' permissions.

 If your site follows this method, you will not need to enable the advanced editing controls provided by Domain Access.
 Under the module settings, leave